Chart Color Schemes

 Residential development activity is lower than average in Murray according to AreaSearch's national comparison of local real estate markets

-This represents a significant shift from the current housing mix of 97.0% houses, likely due to reduced availability of development sites and changing lifestyle demands.
-Murray reflects a developing area with approximately 180 people per approval.
-Future projections estimate Murray will add 157 residents by 2041 based on the latest AreaSearch quarterly estimate.
-Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Future projections show Murray adding 203 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development